 Entertainment for inside and outside the house

-From educational toys such as a shape sorter clock (available at Funky Pigeon believe it or not!) and role play toys like the girls' Leapfrog tea set (which is on SALE in Argos at the moment!), to garden slides and playhouses there are a variety of ways you can keep your toddler entertained on a budget.
+From educational toys such as a shape sorter clock (available at Funky Pigeon believe it or not!) and role play toys like the girls' Leapfrog tea set, to garden slides and playhouses there are a variety of ways you can keep your toddler entertained on a budget.
 Our garden toys were all bought second hand for less between £5-£10 a piece and when people ask what we want as gifts for Christmas and birthday we try to make sure they are useful and allow us to keep the girls entertained without too much tat filling our house.

 Essentials for parents of toddlers